 Description

-Unlike the classic route of the Mariazell Way, this one runs from St. Florian via the town of Haag and further on to Sonntagberg.
-Only in Waidhofen an der Ybbs do the two paths meet again, and route D then also follows the classic Mariazell Way to Ybbsitz, Maria Seesal, Lunz am See, Lackenhof, Mitterbach, and finally Mariazell.
-On this variant of the Mariazell Way, we reach Mariazell after seven daily stages and 151 kilometers.
+Unlike the classic route of the Mariazell Trail, this one runs from St. Florian via the town of Haag and on to Sonntagberg.
+The two paths only meet again in Waidhofen an der Ybbs and Route D now also follows the classic Mariazell Trail to Ybbsitz, Maria Seesal, Lunz am See, Lackenhof, Mitterbach and finally Mariazell.
+We reach Mariazell on this variant of the Mariazell Trail after seven daily stages and 151 kilometers.

-Those who want to walk from Pöstlingberg to the “Magna Mater Austriae” in Mariazell should prepare well and plan the route precisely.
-After all, over 170 kilometers must be covered and partly alpine terrain walked.
-The highest point is the Ötscher, whose summit does not have to be climbed directly, but the Riffelsattel at an altitude of 1,283 meters also represents a physical challenge.
+If you want to make a pilgrimage from Pöstlingberg to the "Magna Mater Austriae" in Mariazell, you should prepare well and plan the tour precisely.
+After all, there are over 170 kilometers to cover and some of the terrain is alpine.
+The highest point is the Ötscher, whose summit does not have to be climbed directly, but the Riffelsattel at an altitude of 1,283 meters is also a physical challenge.

 Starting point of the tour